- What is spend management software and why does it matter?

 Integrations

-Ramp integrates with QuickBooks, Xero, NetSuite, and Sage Intacct, along with HRIS platforms such as Rippling and Workday.
+Ramp integrates with QuickBooks, Xero, NetSuite, and Sage Intacct, along with human resources information system (HRIS) platforms such as Rippling and Workday.
 It also connects with thousands of other apps via Zapier.

 Pros

-- Ramp’s automation and AI insights help companies actively identify cost savings.
+- Ramp's automation and AI insights help you actively identify cost savings, and finance teams reclaim 4–5 hours per week from manual expense reviews

 Cons

-Ramp’s international features are still expanding, which may create limitations for global organizations.
+Ramp's international features are still expanding, which may create limitations if you operate globally.

 Pricing

-- Enterprise pricing is available for larger organizations—contact for a custom quote.
+- Enterprise pricing is available for larger organizations.
+Contact Ramp for a custom quote.

 Best for

-Ramp is ideal for businesses of all sizes, from startups to enterprises.
-Its free core platform suits growing teams, while Ramp Plus and enterprise plans scale for larger organizations.
+Ramp is ideal whether you're a startup or an enterprise.
+Its free core platform suits growing teams, while Ramp Plus and enterprise plans scale as your needs grow.

 Ready to take control of your finances?